 CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES

-(STANDARD-GENERIC-FUNCTION
+(STANDARD-GENERIC-FUNCTION T)

-This generic function is called to attempt to determine the method applicability of a generic function given only the classes of the required arguments.
+generic-function classes)generic-functionclassesBOOLEANThis generic function is called to attempt to determine the method applicability of a generic function given only the classes of the required arguments.

 If it is possible to completely determine the ordered list of applicable methods based only on the supplied classes, this generic function returns that list as its primary value and true as its second value.
 The returned list of method metaobjects is sorted by precedence order, the most specific method coming first.
 If no methods are applicable to arguments with the specified classes, the empty list and true are returned.